ios-factor/ios-factor.com/index.md

 - from slow releases whenever something is ready, to shipping every single week
 - from full releases to A/B testing, slow rollouts and automatic regression detection

+## What's iOS-factor?

+iOS-factor is an experimental project started in May 2018.
+It aims to provide a collection of best practices for high-end iOS applications.
+Each topic is covered by a `factor`, which describes an ideal state of how a certain category of the iOS app development process could look like.

-This project describes the ideal state of how the iOS app development process should look like.
-Due to certain limitations (like Xcode requiring macOS) not all requirements can be fulfilled.
-This project aims to define a goal, as well as the best current approaches to solve some of the challenges.
+Due to certain limitations (like Xcode running only on macOS) not all requirements can be fulfilled.
+This project aims to define goals, as well as the best current approaches to solve some of the challenges we're facing.

 iOS-factor covers the bigger-picture iOS app development processes and architecture decisions and will not cover any language specific challenges.

+This is a living project, maintained by the community.
+You can find the full source on [GitHub](https://github.com/ios-factor/ios-factor.com) and update existing pages or add new factors.

 -----